brokyo/seeker_ii/README.md

 ## Transform Reference

-Transforms modify motifs as they pass through stages.
+Transforms modify motifs as they pass through four stages of a user-configurable number of loops.
 Each motif type has its own transform library.
-Stack them across stages for compound effects.
+Set variations on a theme or change "reset motif" to off to compound the effects over time.

 ### Tape Transforms

 **Harmonize** — Layer harmonic intervals over notes.
 Sub-octave, fifth, and octave above with independent chance and volume.
 Timing and velocity are subtly humanized.

 **Echo** — Cascading repetitions with decay.
-Each note spawns quieter copies trailing behind it.
+Each note generates quieter copies trailing behind it.
 Clock-synced timing.
 Direction moves echoes up or down the scale.

 **Drift** — Subtle melodic variation.
 Notes randomly wander by scale degrees.
 Stability controls how much of the melody stays fixed (Very Low=25%, Low=50%, Medium=75%, High=90%).

-**Ripple** — A ghost copy of the entire phrase.
-Delayed, quieter, and optionally transposed.
-Creates depth and atmosphere.

-**Ratchet** — Rapid-fire note repeats.
-Probability-based bursts within a timing window.
+**Ripple** — Repeats the entire phrase at a configurable delay, volume, and transposition.
+Great for atomsphere.

 **Overdub Filter** — Filter notes by recording generation.
 Keep early layers, remove specific generations, or isolate the original.

 ### Sampler Transforms

-**Scatter** — Chaotic micro-loops.
+**Scatter** — Create micro-loops from your sample.
 Amount controls playhead drift, Size controls minimum chop length.
 Good for glitchy textures.

-**Slide** — Shift chop windows through the buffer while preserving duration.
+**Slide** — Shift the played audio from within the chop window.
 Optional wrap around buffer boundaries.
+Add variation to repeated sounds.

 **Reverse** — Flip playback direction with probability per chop.